 Tip #4: Focus on eye contact and body language

 Maintaining eye contact during a video job interview can be challenging.
 But remember, ensuring that your eyes are not wandering will make you look more engaged and interested.
 Remember to look into the camera instead of your picture on the screen.

-Apart from this, maintain good posture as you would during an in-person interview.
+Apart from this, maintain a good posture as you would during an in-person interview.
 Sit up straight and make sure your face is in the center of the screen.
-Avoid excessive movements, and hand gestures as these can lag even if you have a good connection.
+Avoid excessive movements and hand gestures, as these can lag even if you have a good connection.

 Tip #5: Project your voice

 This is one of the most vital video job interview tips.
 Speaking in person is different from talking on a video call, and you need to be prepared.
 Before the interview:

 - Most importantly, project your voice so that the microphone picks up your words and the interviewer can hear you.